-Some of the common safety hazards associated with industrial drum handling include:

-- Heavy drums that can't be handled manually; - A size and shape that makes the lightest, or even empty, drums unwieldy to handle manually; - Confined spaces in which workers are unable to use forklifts or other material handling equipment; - Storage of drums in restricted spaces where worker range of motion is severely restricted. - Unsafe floor conditions in which slipperiness, clutter, or uneven surfaces can cause trips or falls. - Half-filled drums that have the potential to shift their weight while in transport; - · Hazardous materials that can leak out of improperly sealed drums; and - High volumes of industrial drums, even when movedsafely, can lead to overexertion and musculoskeletal strain associated from manual handling.
+- Some of the common safety hazards associated with industrial drum handling include: - Heavy drums that can't be handled manually; - The size and shape of industrial drums makes even the lightest or even empty drums unwieldy to handle manually; - Confined spaces in which workers are unable to use forklifts or other material handling equipment; - Storage of drums in restricted spaces where worker range of motion is severely restricted; - Unsafe floor conditions in which slipperiness, clutter, or uneven surfaces can cause trips or falls; - Half-filled drums that have the potential to shift their weight while in transport; - Hazardous materials that can leak out of improperly sealed drums; and - High volumes of industrial drums, even when done safely, can lead to overexertion and musculoskeletal strain associated with manual handling.

-Keep safety in mind...It will save your behind!!
+Keep safety in mind...It will save your behind!